 - are motivated to play an active role in their own healing process; and,

-- are willing to make the necessary dietary and lifestyle changes to support health and well-being.
+- are willing to make the necessary dietary and lifestyle changes to support health and well-being

 What to expect at Functional Wellness?

-You will see from my New Client Intake Forms that I investigate deeply into your past experiences, and inquire about things that may not deal directly with your situation, and inquire about injuries and pain that may not seem related to the reason for your visit, but they help me understand the various stresses your body is dealing with, or has dealt with in the past.
+You will see from my New Client Intake Forms that I investigate your past extensively, and inquire about things that may not deal directly with your situation, and inquire about injuries and pain that may not seem related to the reason for your visit, but they help me understand the various stresses your body is dealing with, or has dealt with in the past.
 I use this information to help paint a picture for you and for me, about the processes and systems that might be involved in your presentation of symptoms, and determine where to work to help heal you most efficiently.

 I might use a variety of tools to investigate your situation further, but I always begin with a thorough initial consultation and if available, previous lab results.
-We might spend 2 hours talking about your history and the progression of symptoms, things you have tried and that have worked, as well as those that have not .
-From there I will try to summarize “the big picture” and provide you with a review or report of findings and together we will determine a treatment plan that fits your current circumstances.
+We might spend 2 hours talking about your history and the progression of symptoms, things you have tried and that have worked, as well as those that have not.
+From there I will try to summarize “the big picture” and provide you with a review or report of findings, and together we will determine a treatment plan that fits your current circumstances.